Marilyth/tibia-market-tracker-bot/README.md

      git push origin my-feature-branch
      ```
 5. **Create a Pull Request**
-   - Go to the original repository and click on the "Pull Requests" tab
-   - Click the "New Pull Request" button and select your branch
+   - Go [here](https://github.com/Marilyth/tibia-market-tracker-bot/compare) and select your feature branch
    - Provide a description of your changes and submit the pull request